simplygoodwork/gw.css-share-buttons/readme.md

 ## Why use these?

 * They don’t rely on any JavaScript
-* They look just like the official versions
+* They look like the official versions, but line up!
 * They’re retina friendly
 * Speed
-* They line up neatly!

 ## Usage